stubbornspace/space-monkey/README.md

 ```

  ### 3. Upload the Code to Amazon S3.
- The build-s3-dist.sh script:
- * copies the console files to ./deployment/dist/.
- * copies the CloudFormation template to ./deployment/dist/ and updates the source code mappings.
- * zips and copies the source code to ./deployment/dist/

 Use the AWS CLI to sync the lambda code and demo console files to amazon S3: